-Let’s look at the facts
+Let’s look at the facts…

-The International Standard for a Non Intoxicating beverage is 0.5% Alc/Vol (of which Edenvale is nearly half) below this level the regulatory body, Food Standards of Australia and New Zealand, do not require producers to include any statement of alcohol content or standard drinks.
+The International Standard for a non intoxicating beverage is 0.5% Alc/Vol, of which Edenvale is nearly half.
+Below this level, the regulatory body, Food Standards of Australia and New Zealand, do not require producers to include any statement of alcohol content or standard drinks.

+When alcohol is removed from a wine, so too are large quantities of calories.
 Alcohol is created from the fermentation of natural sugars found in the grape, hence, the strong relationship between alcohol, sugar and therefore – calories.